bigchaindb/bigchaindb/docs/source/appendices/install-with-lxd.md

 (ubuntu:14.04 - this is the remote server the command fetches the image from) (bigchaindb - is the name of the container)

-Below is the `install.sh` script you will need to install bigchainDB within your container.
+Below is the `install.sh` script you will need to install BigchainDB within your container.

 Here is my `install.sh`: